Pick Up Games

 ProtypingDesigning the key features

-user logs into the app, the user will thus be able to create their own activity from any screen.
+the app, the user will thus be able to create their own activity

 We also made sure that the pop up only required necessary fields to create an activity, and we used drop down fields to encourage user friendly behaviour.